byteball/counterstake-bridge/README.md

 ```

 ## Running automated tests on smart contracts
 Install and run Ganache.
-If using a command-line version of Ganache (ganache-cli), change the port in evm/truffle-config.js from 7545 to 8545.
+If using a command-line version of Ganache (ganache-cli), run it on port 7545 (the default is 8545).
 Then run
 ```bash
 cd evm
 truffle test